Now that you have successfully imported products from Aliexpress to the Shopify store, the next…

 Shopify has everything you need in an ecommerce website builder and makes the process as simple as possible.
 Includes ecommerce website templates, an integrated payment processor with no transaction fees, and the largest ecommerce app marketplace.
 Plans for Shopify start at $29 per month.

 Build your Ecommerce website with Shopify Today!

-Shopify offers customizable themes, unique apps, and vital tools you need to start selling online.
-Try Shopify free for 14 days, no credit card is required.
+Shopify offers customizable themes, unique apps, and vital tools to start selling online.
+Try Shopify free for 14 days; no credit card is required.

 Shopify is our top recommendation for most people because it has everything you need to start, run, and grow an online store.
 Millions of online businesses in 175 countries use the platform to run their operations.